Tuoba Liwei: Western Jin period

 In 265, Emperor Wu ascended the throne, replacing the Wei with the Western Jin dynasty.
 Liwei maintained friendly relations with the new regime.
 In 267, Shamohan asked to return to his tribe, citing his father's old age, which Emperor Wu permitted, sending him off with gifts.

 In 275, Liwei sent Shamohan back to Jin to pay tribute.
 At the time, the Inspector of You province, Wei Guan, had been dealing with attacks from the Wuhuan and Tuoba people.
 He was also concern about Shamohan, who he believed had remarkable talents to stir up trouble in the future.
 After Shamohan completed his task, he attempted to return home with more gifts, but as he was passing through Bing province, Wei Guan requested permission from Emperor Wu to have him detained.
 The emperor was reluctant at first, not wanting to break his promise, but when Wei Guan further asked permission to distribute bribes among the Tuoba chiefs to sow discord and weaken them, he finally agreed.

 When Shamohan was allowed to return in 277, Liwei sent the various chiefs to welcome him at the Yin Pavilion.
 At the banquet, Shamohan displayed his trick of killing a flying bird with only a flying pellet and a string.
 The Tuoba had never seen this practice before, and their chiefs expressed concerns among themselves that Shamohan had become too sinicized and would threaten their tradition if he were to take power.
 Thus, they began plotting to dispose him.

 When Liwei asked the chiefs about his son, they said, "The Crown Prince is very talented.
 He can shoot down a flying bird with an empty bow.
 It seems that he had mastered the strange skills of the Jin people.
 This is a sign that chaos will befall our state and our people will be harmed.
 We hope that you be careful to observe."
 As Shamohan had been away for so long, Liwei started to show more favour to his other sons, and being over 100 years old at the time, he was confused by the statement of the chiefs.
-Suspcious, he declared, "Those who cannot be tolerated must be eliminated".
+Suspicious, he declared, "Those who cannot be tolerated must be eliminated".
 The chiefs agreed and rushed to the border of Jin, where they forged an order to kill Shamohan.
 After Shamohan's death, Liwei deeply regretted his decision.

 Liwei fell ill that same year.
 The King of the Wuhuan, Kuxian (庫賢) was a close and powerful friend of Liwei, but he had taken bribes from Wei Guan and wanted to break up the Tuoba.
 He brought an axe and whetstone into the court, and when asked by the chiefs, he said, "Your lord hated that you slandered and killed the Crown Prince.
 Now he wants to capture your eldest sons and kill them as well."
 The chiefs believed him and scattered.

 Tuoba Liwei died soon after at the age of 104.
 He was succeeded by his son, Tuoba Xilu.